Bluebale/Snake-Game/README.md

 # Snake-Game

-The classic snake game made using pygame module in python.
+The classic snake game made using pygame module in python

 ## Instructions to run the game:
 - Python and pygame need to be installed.